CraigInches/nncli/docs/source/configuration.rst

 Keybindings
 ~~~~~~~~~~~

+Keybindings specify the behavior of the console GUI, and are never
+required in the ``config`` file.
+However, they all have default values,
+as outlined below.

 .. confval:: kb_help

+   Press to enter the help screen.

+   Default value: ``h``

 .. confval:: kb_quit

+   Press to exit the console GUI.

+   Default value: ``q``

 .. confval:: kb_sync

+   Press to force a full, bi-directional sync with the server.

+   Default value: ``S``

 .. confval:: kb_down

+   Press to move down one row.

+   Default value: ``j``

 .. confval:: kb_up

+   Press to move one row up.

+   Default value: ``k``

 .. confval:: kb_page_down

+   Press to move one page down.

+   Default value: ``space``

 .. confval:: kb_page_up

+   Press to move one page up.

+   Default value: ``b``

 .. confval:: kb_half_page_down

+   Press to move one half-page down.

+   Default value: ``ctrl d``

 .. confval:: kb_half_page_up

+   Press to move one half-page up.

+   Default value: ``ctrl u``

 .. confval:: kb_bottom

+   Press to move to the last line.

+   Default value: ``G``

 .. confval:: kb_top

+   Press to move to the first line.

+   Default value: ``g``

 .. confval:: kb_status

+   Press to toggle the visibility of the status bar.

+   Default value: ``s``

 .. confval:: kb_create_note

+   Press to create a new note and open in the configured editor (see
+   :confval:`cfg_editor`).

+   Default value: ``C``

 .. confval:: kb_edit_note

+   Press to edit the highlighted note in the configured editor (see
+   :confval:`cfg_editor`).

+   Default value: ``e``

 .. confval:: kb_view_note

+   Press to view the highlighted note in read-only mode.

+   Default value: ``enter``

 .. confval:: kb_view_note_ext

+   Press to view the highlighted note in the configured pager (see
+   :confval:`cfg_pager`).

+   Default value: ``meta enter``

 .. confval:: kb_view_note_json

+   Press to view the raw JSON contents of the highlighted note in
+   read-only mode.

+   Default value: ``O``

 .. confval:: kb_pipe_note

+   Press to send the contents of the highlighted note to ``stdin`` of
+   another program.
+A small command window opens at the bottom of the
+   screen to enter the desired program.

+   Default value: ``|``

 .. confval:: kb_view_next_note

+   Press to view the contents of the next note in read-only mode.

+   Default value: ``J``

 .. confval:: kb_view_prev_note

+   Press to view the contents of the previous note in read-only mode.

+   Default value: ``K``

 .. confval:: kb_view_log

+   Press to view the log.

+   Default value: ``l``

 .. confval:: kb_tabstop2

+   Press to set the tabstop for the internal pager to a width of two
+   characters.

+   Default value: ``2``

 .. confval:: kb_tabstop4

+   Press to set the tabstop for the internal pager to a width of four
+   characters.

+   Default value: ``4``

 .. confval:: kb_tabstop8

+   Press to set the tabstop for the internal pager to a width of eight
+   characters.

+   Default value: ``8``

 .. confval:: kb_search_gstyle

+   Press to initiate a search of your notes against a Google-style
+   search term.
+A command window will open at the bottom of the screen
+   to enter your search term.

+   Default value: ``/``

 .. confval:: kb_search_regex

+   Press to initiate a search of your notes against a regular
+   expression.
+A command window will open at the bottom of the screen to
+   enter your search term.

+   Default value: ``meta /``

 .. confval:: kb_search_prev_gstyle

+   Press to initiate a reverse search of your notes against a
+   Google-style search term.
+A command window will open at the bottom of
+   the screen to enter your search term.

+   Default value: ``?``

 .. confval:: kb_search_prev_regex

+   Press to initiate a reverse search of your notes against a regular
+   expression.
+A command window will open at the bottom of the screen
+   to enter your search term.

+   Default value: ``meta ?``

 .. confval:: kb_search_next

+   Press after a search has been initiated to move to the next match.

+   Default value: ``n``

 .. confval:: kb_search_prev

+   Press after a search has been initiated to move to the previous
+   match.

+   Default value: ``N``

 .. confval:: kb_clear_search

+   Press to clear the current search.

+   Default value: ``A``

 .. confval:: kb_sort_date

+   Press to display notes sorted by date.

+   Default value: ``d``

 .. confval:: kb_sort_alpha

+   Press to display notes sorted alphabetically.

+   Default value: ``a``

 .. confval:: kb_sort_categories

+   Press to display notes sorted by category.

+   Default value: ``ctrl t``

 .. confval:: kb_note_delete

+   Press to delete a note.
+The note will be deleted locally and
+   reflected on the server after the next full sync (see
+   :confval:`kb_sync`).

+   Default value: ``D``

 .. confval:: kb_note_favorite

+   Press to toggle the ``favorite`` flag for a note.

+   Default value: ``p``

 .. confval:: kb_note_category

+   Press to set/edit the note category.
+A command window will appear at
+   the bottom of the screen containing the current category (if it has
+   one).
+Set to an empty string to clear the category.

+   Default value: ``t``

 .. confval:: kb_copy_note_text

+   Press to copy the note text to the system clipboard.

+   Default value: ``y``

 Colors
 ~~~~~~